brooklynrail/brooklynrail-platform/content/people/lauren-fejarang.md

 name: Lauren Fejarang
 first_name: Lauren
 last_name: Fejarang
-short_bio: A Los Angeles-born Pacific Islander, is a sculptor, painter and interdisciplinary artist based in Los Angeles.
+short_bio: A Los Angeles-born Pacific Islander, is a sculptor and interdisciplinary artist based in Los Angeles.
 Fejarang received her MFA from Art Center College of Design, Pasadena, CA in 2013.
 Her practice utilizes materials such as concrete and paper, to address questions around